Martlark/pg_dump/README.md

 ## Docker Compose

-Always run as seperate services with pgdump running alongside the main Postgres database service.
+Always run as separate services with `pgdump` running alongside the main Postgres database service.

 ### Example of running with separate services.